 - Associate of Arts

 - Associate of General Studies

 - Associate of Science in Health Science

 - Bachelor of Science in Business (6 Majors)

 - Bachelor of Arts (8 majors)

 - Bachelor of Arts in Ministry (4 Majors)

-- Bachelor of Science (6 Majors)
+- Bachelor of Science (8 Majors)

-- Bachelor of Music

 - Bachelor of Sport Science (2 Majors)

-- Bachelor of Elementary Education

-- Bachelor of Physical Education

-&lt;sup>37 Jenkins, R (2011, July).
+36 Jenkins, R (2011, July).
 The liberal arts are work force development.
 The Chronicle of Higher Education